ibm-cloud-docs/devsecops/devsecops-cd-pipeline.md

 - `rollback-exit-code` is the exit code of the rollback step.
 This is kept empty if rollback wasn't even run.
 - `default-rollback-executed` is run when the property is set to `true` if the default implementation that prompts user to supply a rollback script.
 The value of this property is set to empty by default.
 - `pipeline-execution-status` sets the status of the overall pipeline run.
 Possible values `[successful_deployment, failed_deployment_failed_rollback, failed_deployment_successful_rollback]`

+## Enabling deployment traceability
+{: #enable-traceability}

+When a PR or merge request is merged, the system enhances transparency and traceability by providing clear visibility into what happens next.
+It automatically updates the PR with deployment status, allowing stakeholders to easily track the progress of a fix or feature without requiring access to pipeline details.
+This streamlined approach not only improves transparency but also facilitates traceability, reducing the effort that is needed to gather and verify information.
+After a successful deployment, a label in the format `deploy:{region}:{env}` will be applied to the pull requests included in the deployment.

+An opt-in flag `deployment-traceability`, is available to enable this feature in the CD pipeline.
+Users can activate deployment traceability by setting the flag to `1` when needed.

+To further support this functionality, if the user wants to provide a specific token for adding labels to PRs in the app repository, they can use the following environment properties to specify the Git token.
+The order in which the Git token is looked up is as follows:

+- An existing environment property for a repository-specific token: `git-token-$repo_name-$repo_org`.
+- A new environment property for an organization-specific token: `git-token-$repo_org`.